Kristina01111000/Drws_site/README.md

 Make chats for lessons 6,7,8,9 on GH
-Email stephen about the text box in the GH section of dr walsdorf.com Try adding a black border around each panel on the GH homepage Send dr w an email with the wellness check, send him a link to the 40Q link, also send him the file for the 40Q -> for stephen
+Email stephen about the text box in the GH section of dr walsdorf.com Try adding a black border around each panel on the GH homepage
 - Link all the social medias everywhere

 send invoice soon